danbrakeley/tmx/README.md

 ## Goals of this fork

 - [x] Favor streaming (e.g. change `xml.Unmarshal()` to `xml.NewDecoder().Decode()`).
-- [ ] Replace the global gTMXPath (née TMXURL) with something safe to use in a concurrent environment.
+- [x] Replace TMXURL with something safe to use in a concurrent environment.

 ## Example Usage